freitasjrcarlos/api_vue/README.md

 # api_vue
-Consuming an API with Vue
+Consuming an API with Vue.
+API used in this example: https://economia.awesomeapi.com.br/json/all